springernature/ux-elements-docs/springernature/styleguide/illustration.md

 ## When to use illustrations on our products
-* Helping authors make decisions on where to publish
+* Reinforce important status messages
-* Highlight key benefits and services of the Nature Portfolio
+* Highlight key benefits of our services
 * Explaining our publishing and editorial processes

 ## Illustration examples